GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareInput.md

 There are four bands: `shortCircuit`, `inactive`, `active` and `openCircuit`.
 The `shortCircuit` and `openCircuit` can be omitted if the input should work like an unsupervised input.
 The `shortCircuit` minimum is fixed to 0V and the `openCircuit` maximum is fixed to the maximum voltage 5.5V.

 The `minVoltage` and `maxVoltage` values are in millivolts and configure the exit voltage levels.
-The `sensePeriod` value defines the time in milliseconds for switching into a new band.
-The time must be between 50ms and 1 hour (3600000ms).
+The `sensePeriod` value defines the time before switching into a new band.
+The time must be between 50ms and 1 hour.

 An input switches to a different band, if the voltage level is outside the min/max values of the current band for more than the `sensePeriod` time of the new band.